dblock/code.dblock.org/_posts/2014/2014-08-31-syntax-highlighting-in-markdown-content-with-recarpet-coderay-and-rails.markdown

 comments: true
 dblog_post_id: 421
 ---
-I wanted Ruby and JSON code blocks ala [Github’s Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) when rendering markdown documents in [doppler](https://github.com/artsy/doppler).
+I wanted Ruby and JSON code blocks ala [Github's Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) when rendering markdown documents in [doppler](https://github.com/artsy/doppler).
 The idea is that we can API documentation authored in markdown, and rendered within a Rails application.

 The first, harder part, is doing markdown rendering with syntax  highlighting.
 You render markdown with your favorite markdown gem (eg. [Redcarpet](https://github.com/vmg/redcarpet)), then parse the document and replace all code divs with a syntax highlighted version produced by [Coderay](https://github.com/rubychan/coderay).
 I had to also do some div swapping to avoid nested `<pre>` and `<code>` blocks.